nikerla/vc-content/pages/blogs/news/2017-10-04-10-crucial-tricks-to-wrap-your-shopping-store-with-fraud-protection.md

 •	<strong>Get rid of useless sensitive data</strong>.
 All websites tend to compile information about their users but with eCommerce sites, this usually includes the customers’ financial information like bank and credit card verification details.
 When you store these details for longer than is required, you create an information bank that looks very tempting to scammers.
 What is a reasonable amount of time to store such information?
 It's the period in which they can return their purchase, or if they participate in a competition until the results are announced.

 •	<strong>Track every order</strong>.
-Take good care of your customers by tracking every order.
+Take good care of your customers by tracking every <a href="{{ 'https://virtocommerce.com/order-management-software' | absolute_url }}">order</a>.
 This way you will be able to identify and fight chargeback frauds.

 What's more, eCommerce projects need to constantly educate both their employees and customers. <strong>Train your employees</strong> on best security practices and invest in a fraud management service.